dulrich/ulrichdev/content/2015-07-05-three-lines-that-fix-92-percent-of-vim-problems.md

 Most of my early vim problems (after the initial period of looking up hotkeys) stemmed from the poor (nonexistent) interaction between vim's internal copy buffer and the system clipboard.
-Finally instructions pointed at the `"+y" command sequence, but it turned out ubuntu's default vim is not compiled with clipboard support. after installing one of the graphical vim packages, which do have `+clipboard`
+Finally instructions pointed at the `"+y` command sequence, but it turned out ubuntu's default vim is not compiled with clipboard support. after installing one of the graphical vim packages, which do have `+clipboard`